In this review, I’ll be taking a look at the Callaway Epic Flash Sub Zero driver.

 It has been received extremely well by consumers and critics — nearly as well as the Epic Flash.

-It currently has an average rating of 4.7/5 (91% recommended) on the official Callaway website, which is quite impressive considering the fact that the low spin doesn’t suit everyone.
+It got an average rating of 4.7/5 (91% recommended) on the official Callaway website, which is quite impressive considering the fact that the low spin doesn’t suit everyone.

 What People Like

 - manages lower spin while maintaining almost all of the forgiveness of the Epic Flash

 - if your swing is sound, this thing is a pure joy to hit

 What People Don’t Like

 - can experience poor results without the right configuration

 What are the features?